tunisoprano/music-genre-gradio/README.md

 http://127.0.0.1:7860

-You can upload an audio file (.wav, .mp3, etc.) and get genre predictions.
+You can upload an audio file (.wav, .mp3, etc.) and obtain genre predictions.

-⸻

 🚀 HuggingFace Spaces Deployment